shaneholloman/mcp-teams-server/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Apache-2.0](LICENSE.txt) file for details.

+© 2025 INDUSTRIA DE DISEÑO TEXTIL S.A.
+(INDITEX S.A.)

 ## Changelog